 This site includes advertising.

 In the ClassroomWatch the video on "How to Hold a Fundraiser" when planning a class economics project or before a school fundraiser event to get ideas on how to boost fundraising income.
 Watch a few of the short videos for creative ideas before creating classroom presentations of information studied in class.
 Divide up the online shows between students in your class and have students view and report back on the information presented in the videos.
-To show what they have learned from this site, challenge students to substitute paper posters with an online graphic to share using Web Poster Wizard, reviewed here, or PicLits, reviewed here.
-Transform technology use by using a multimedia poster maker such as Genial.ly, reviewed here, where students can choose the type of interactive presentation they would like to share.
+To show what they have learned from this site, engage and challenge students to substitute paper posters with an online graphic to share using Web Poster Wizard, reviewed here, or PicLits, reviewed here.
+Enhance learning by using a multimedia poster maker such as Genial.ly, reviewed here, where students can choose the type of interactive presentation they would like to share.
 Ask students to create an economic plan using the allowance budget worksheet.
 Business teachers, family and consumer science classes, and young entrepreneurs will appreciate the many offerings on this site.
 College counselors will also want to share the college planning information.